Teenlife

 Leadership does not always require huge time commitments, completing an intimidating task, or competing for an award or ranking.
 It can be as simple as making a difference in your community with your friends.

-Volunteering in a group ensures that you and your fellow students get all the benefits of working as a team.
+Volunteering in a group ensures that you and your fellow students benefit from working as a team.
 Not only can you have fun with your friends, but you also have the opportunity to get out of your comfort zones and help your peers do the same, all while making a difference.

-Founded in 2004, Lion's Heart is a national 501(c)(3) nonprofit teen volunteer platform available to students in Grades 6 through 12.
-The organization instills the value of community service in its Members, providing meaningful life skills through leadership opportunities and philanthropic experiences.
-Over the years, Members have performed a combined total of more than 760,000 volunteer hours!
+Founded in 2004, Lion's Heart is a national 501(c)(3) nonprofit teen volunteer platform open to students in Grades 6 through 12.
+The organization instills the value of community service in its members, providing meaningful life skills through leadership opportunities and philanthropic experiences.
+Over the years, members have performed a combined total of more than 760,000 volunteer hours!

 Lion's Heart, headquartered in Southern California, has grown to more than 160 chapters across 25 states and is actively expanding its reach by adding new chapters daily across the country.